Hi, I’m Kirien 🌱

 (you can pronounce that any way you like, and use any pronouns you want for me.)

 I understand my life purpose as bridging and unifying the many polarities which appear to divide and fragment our individual and collective ecologies: east and west, male and female, ecology and technology, wild and urban, spirit and science, and many more.
-My main method is nurturing experiences of deeply embodied quietness, slowness & awareness of being [in connection with] nature — in ecosystems where this is most needed and missing: high-pace, high-stress urban environments and digitally-created “virtual” ones.
+My main method is nurturing experiences of deeply embodied quietness, slowness & awareness of being [in connection with] nature — particularly in ecosystems where this is most needed and missing: high-pace, high-stress urban environments and digitally-created “virtual” ones.

 I am also a bridge between the human and more-than-human world — supporting human-bodied persons to have deeper relationships with the many more-than-human persons all around us [and sometimes within us] — relationships with great potential to be a source of healing and reclaimed belonging.
-As a healing facilitator, I trust the innate intelligence of the ecosystems within & surrounding your body to know how to restore balance and connection to themselves — when they are allowed the silence, spaciousness and gentle attentiveness to do so.
+As a guide and facilitator, I trust the innate intelligence of the ecosystems within & surrounding your body to know how to restore balance and connection to themselves — when they are allowed the silence, spaciousness and gentle attentiveness to do so.

 Lineages of Practice